 - Use communication apps that encrypt data transfers to restrict access.

-- Require 2FA to access internal tools.
+- Require multi-factor authentication to access internal tools.

 - Make sure employees know how to access their devices remotely.
 If a device is lost or stolen, being able to quickly delete or transfer information is critical.

 However, keep in mind that mobile data security isn’t just for smartphones and tablets.
 It now includes other mobile devices such as smartwatches and another wearable tech, video conferencing tools, and other workplace productivity tools, too.

 Data Security Depends on Humans

 Your employees are the frontline for the security of your data now more than ever.
 So encouraging the right behaviors is essential to ensuring that a breach doesn’t happen to your business.

 One of the best ways to do that is to create a better user experience for your team.
 A simplified user experience makes it much easier for them to follow cybersecurity best practices, like using unique passwords for each application or using longer, more complex passwords (which are harder to guess or crack).

 Auth0 makes it easy to build a streamlined authentication experience for your entire business.
 Learn more about Auth0 here.